ibm-cloud-docs/cis/ssl-options.md

 {: #tls-encryption-modes-origin-only-pull}

 **Enterprise only.** This mode has the same certificate requirements as End-to-End CA Signed.
 It also upgrades all connections between {{site.data.keyword.cis_short_notm}} and your origin webserver from HTTP to HTTPS, even if the original content requested is over HTTP.

+### Authenticated origin pull
+{: #tls-encryption-modes-authenticated-origin}

+**Enterprise only.** In this mode, the TLS client certificate is presented for authentication on origin pull.
+For more information, see [Authenticated origin pull](/docs/cis?topic=cis-authenticated-origin-pull).

 ## Traffic encryption - Minimum TLS version
 {: #minimum-tls-version}